 Internet Service Provider or ISP provides Internet service for a variety of individuals and corporate clients.
 With Internet access, ISP companies offer services such as Internet transit, domain name registration and hosting, and dial-up.
 With the increasing internet penetration rate in Bangladesh, the ISP industry is also growing rapidly in the last few years.
-The number of broadband users increased especially during the Covid-19 pandemic, as reliance on the Internet kept on growing for essential tasks such as work from home, online classes, and meetings.
+The number of broadband users increased especially during the Covid-19 pandemic, as reliance on the Internet kept on growing for essential tasks such as working from home, online classes, and meetings.
 According to BTRC, the number of ISPs and PSTN subscribers in Bangladesh till June 2019 was 5.734 million, which doubled in the next two years to over 10 million in June 2021.

-Overview of ISP Industry
+Overview of the ISP Industry

 Back in June of 1996, the journey of the internet in Bangladesh had started.
-Initially, very small aperture terminals or VSAT based data circuit technology was used to connect to the Internet.
+Initially, very small aperture terminals or VSAT-based data circuit technology was used to connect to the Internet.
 VSAT is a data transmission technology that provides Internet access through communicating with satellites in Earth’s orbit.
-In the same year, to provide internet service through VSAT-BTTB (Bangladesh Telegraph and Telephone Board- which is now known as Bangladesh Telecommunications Company Limited-BTCL) granted licenses to two service providers- named as ISN (Internet Services Network) and Grameen CyberNet Ltd. ISN is also said to be the first internet service provider in Bangladesh.
-In June 1996, they started offering first-ever Internet services using 64 kbps VSAT technology through a Hong Kong gateway.
+In the same year, to provide internet service through VSAT-BTTB (Bangladesh Telegraph and Telephone Board- which is now known as Bangladesh Telecommunications Company Limited-BTCL) granted licenses to two service providers- named ISN (Internet Services Network) and Grameen CyberNet Ltd. ISN is also said to be the first internet service provider in Bangladesh.
+In June 1996, they started offering the first-ever Internet services using 64 kbps VSAT technology through a Hong Kong gateway.
 In 2006, for the first time, Bangladesh was connected to the submarine cable ‘SEA-ME-WE 4’ (South East Asia – Middle East – Western Europe 4).

 Later on, many ISPs started connecting to submarine cables through BTCL and the internet became more accessible and affordable for the general public.
 In 2017, Bangladesh got connected to the second submarine cable, ‘SEA-ME-WE 5.
 According to a report published in September at The Daily Star, Bangladesh currently consumes about 2600 Gigabytes per second bandwidth speed.
 Out of the total volume, 1,800 Gbps is delivered through the first and second submarine cables, the rest is delivered by the International Terrestrial Cable from India.
-Besides, BSCCL (Bangladesh Submarine Cable Company Limited) has announced to launch the 3rd submarine cable of Bangladesh ‘SEA-ME-WE-6’ by June- 2024.
+Besides, BSCCL (Bangladesh Submarine Cable Company Limited) has announced to launch of the 3rd submarine cable of Bangladesh ‘SEA-ME-WE-6’ by June- 2024.
 BSCCL Managing Director Mashiur Rahman said that The 3rd cable will add another 6,000 Gbps bandwidth capacity.
 This is expected to meet the growing future demand for the internet in Bangladesh.

 BSCCL operates the international submarine cables of Bangladesh.
 In July 2008, this company started its operations in the country as a public limited company.
 In addition to submarine cables, BSCCL also serves as the country’s IIG (International Internet Gateway).
 IIG is basically an internet bandwidth wholesaler that provides bandwidth to ISPs.
-According to a report published in October 2021 at The Daily Star, currently, there are about 37 IIGs and around 2,000 registered ISPs in Bangladesh.
+According to a report published in October 2021 in The Daily Star, currently, there are about 37 IIGs and around 2,000 registered ISPs in Bangladesh.

 According to the BTRC’s Regulatory and Licensing Guideline for Internet Service Providers in Bangladesh published in December 2020, the licensing of ISPs in the country was changed to 4 categories- 1)Nationwide, 2)Divisional, 3)District and 4)Upazila/Thana.
-Among them, nationwide licensed ISPs will be able to provide services in any part of the Bangladesh, and ISPs in other categories will provide services in their own administrative and local regions.
-Aamra Networks Limited, Link3 Technologies, KS Network, BRACNet Limited are among the top nationwide service providing ISPs.
+Among them, nationwide licensed ISPs will be able to provide services in any part of Bangladesh, and ISPs in other categories will provide services in their own administrative and local regions.
+Aamra Networks Limited, Link3 Technologies, KS Network, and BRACNet Limited are among the top nationwide service-providing ISPs.
 ISPs usually offer project-based Internet connectivity, along with various categories of business and family packages.
 For example, one of the most popular ISPs in the country- Link3 Technologies, is providing Internet connectivity to individuals across the country, as well as to companies in various sectors and government projects.

 According to BTRC, in January and February of 2020, Out of the country’s 100 million Internet users, the number of ISP or broadband Internet users was more than 5.7 million, which increased to more than 8 million in March.
 It’s quite visible that in March alone, the ISPs of the country accumulated an additional 2.3 million new users.
 It is to be noted that in March 2020, the lockdown regarding Covid-19 was announced for the first time in Bangladesh.
 Since then, the number of broadband internet users in the country has been gradually increasing and in March 2021, the number of broadband internet users was more than 9.8 million.
-According to the BTRC website, Broadband internet users were numbered to more than 10 million as of October 2021.
+According to the BTRC website, Broadband internet users numbered more than 10 million as of October 2021.

 Growing Individual Users